codewordcreative/susty-icons/README.md

 ### More icons
 Over time, I’ll keep adding more.
 Hopefully others will join the cause.

+### Potential improvements
+Negative space variants.
+A different default colour.
+Thicker or thinner lines.
+I’ll probably look into this once I have made more, then I can automate the transformations and do them all at once with a script.

+### One day, maybe
+A generator with different styling options.
+Probably doable, but I’ll need to finish paid projects first!

 ### Caveat
 I’m very new to Github, so bear with me if I do things in a strange way.